isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Role of the Family in PCP/Preparing for FEM.md

 description: ""
 third_nav_title: Role of the Family in PCP
 ---
-<p>The success of FEM hinges on thoughtful preparation before the meeting
+<p>The success of FEM hinges on <strong>thoughtful preparation</strong> before
-itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
+the meeting itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
-<p>A skillful facilitator for FEM is important for a successful FEM.
-Some
+<p><strong>Effective facilitation</strong> is important for a successful FEM.
-skills facilitators should develop include active listening, goal-setting, planning, chairing a meeting and time-keeping.</p>
+Key aspects of facilitation include active listening, goal-setting, planning, chairing a meeting and time-keeping.
+These practices help create an inclusive environment and ensure a fruitful conversation for all participants. &nbsp;</p>
 <h4><strong>a) Preparing the Participants</strong></h4>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">